Plus, 3 ways to use picture books to build social-emotional literacy

 Why does this happen and what can we do to help children develop better emotional and mental health?

+First, it’s important to understand that our emotional and mental health are linked.
 Good mental health begins with our ability to manage our emotions and in this post I’ll discuss how children learn this important skill and how picture books can be used to build social-emotional literacy.

 Emotional development in children